-On behalf of Music Education New Zealand Aotearoa, we warmly invite you to join us at Music’19, a music education conference in Christchurch from 7-9 October 2019.
+On behalf of Music Education New Zealand Aotearoa, we warmly invite you to join us at Music’19, “REMiX”, a music education conference in Christchurch from 7-9 October 2019.

 We are looking forward to hosting three days of learning, networking and inspiration in a city that is slowly recovering from the devastating earthquakes of 8 years ago.
 We are looking forward to showing you some of the exciting developments in our beautiful city.
 Most of the conference will be at the beautiful new state of the art Tūranga Central Library.

 This conference will provide an array of professional development opportunities in music for early childhood, primary, secondary, tertiary and community music educators.

-The programme will include three keynote speakers and a wide range of workshop choices that will ensure there is something for everyone These high quality workshops will be led by some of New Zealand’s most inspiring music educators.
+The programme will include four keynote speakers and a wide range of workshop choices that will ensure there is something for everyone These high quality workshops will be led by some of New Zealand’s most inspiring music educators.

 James Humberstone is senior lecturer in music education at the University of Sydney, Sydney Conservatorium of Music.
 As a composer, producer, music educator, technologist, and musicologist, he publishes and practices in a wide range of fields.
 Recent compositional outputs include Noise Husbandry, an electro-acoustic installation on board a battleship and submarine at the Australian National Maritime Museum on Sydney’s Darling Harbour,

 The Weight of Light, a song cycle for prepared piano and voice, and Odysseus : Live, a collaborative retelling of Homer’s classic in spoken word poetry, Hip-Hop, cinematography, orchestrated for choir and orchestra.
 The latter creative project reflects the change in Humberstone’s traditional research focus over the past 5 years, in which data collected from his popular free online course